-E. Protected Ranking\
+E. Protected Ranking/Special Ranking

-The following applies to any player with a Protected Ranking ("PR") that has been used in any manner during the competition or to qualify a country for entry.
+The following applies to any player with a Protected Ranking ("PR")/Special Ranking ("SR") that has been used in any manner during the competition or to qualify a country for entry.

-- 1) The PR must be valid at the entry deadline in which the player/country qualifies. - 2) If valid at the entry deadline for qualification it shall remain valid throughout the competition. - 3) Can be used for team entry. - 4) Will count for position in the singles lineup. - 5) Will count for ATP Ranking points. - 6) Will not count for team seeding. - 7) Will not count as Protected Ranking used for the player(s).

-8) May only be used at one (1) ATP Cup event.
+- The PR must be valid at the entry deadline and remain valid through to the start of the competition. - 2) Can be used for team entry. - 3) Will count for position in the singles lineup. - 4) Will count for Ranking points. - 5) Will not count for team seeding. - 6) For WTA players Will count as Special Ranking used for the player(s). - 7) For ATP players Will not count as Protected Ranking used for the player(s). - 8) May only be used at one (1) United Cup event.